I’m back with my latest rant lesson on punctuation. And today’s victim is… the comma.

 Of all the punctuation marks my students learn about and practice using in my courses, the comma is the one they have the most trouble with.

 But the phrase “practice makes progress” is definitely true when it comes to figuring out how to use a comma.
-After a while, you’ll start to recognize when a comma is needed and when it’s not needed… and then you’ll start to notice all the comma errors on the internet and want to jump out the window! ?
+After a while, you’ll start to recognize when it’s needed and when it’s not needed… and then you’ll start to notice all the common comma mistakes on the internet and want to jump out the window!

 Let’s Quickly Review the Correct Use of Commas

-I’ll keep this very brief because there’s no way I could cover every single comma rule in one blog post, and I would probably bore you to tears… Instead, I thought it would be more fun to show you the consequences of when commas go bad.
+I’ll keep this very brief because there’s no way I could cover every single comma rule in one blog post, and I would probably bore you to tears… Instead, I thought it would be more fun to show you the consequences of when comma usage goes bad.
 Let’s get started!

 Use commas in a list of three or more items

-When a conjunction (i.e., and, but, or) joins the last two items in a list of three or more, a comma should precede the conjunction.
+When a conjunction (e.g., and, but, or) joins the last two items in a list of three or more, a comma should precede the conjunction.

 Example: I eat sausages, bacon, and eggs for my breakfast every morning.

-This is called the Oxford or series comma, and it’s used to avoid ambiguity (as you’ll see later on).
+This is called the Oxford or serial comma, and it’s used to avoid ambiguity (as you’ll see later on).